cesards/SuperImageView/README.md

 I'd like to improve this library with your help, there are some new features to implement waiting for you ;)

-If you want to contribut, you should use [my code styles](https://github.com/cesards/CropImageView/blob/master/codestyles_DogmaLabs.xml) available in the root of the project!
+If you want to contribute, you should use [my code styles](https://github.com/cesards/CropImageView/blob/master/codestyles_DogmaLabs.xml) available in the root of the project!

 License
 ---------